nepenth/knowledge-base/README.md

 ### Cloud Computing <a name="cloud-computing"></a>
-The Cloud Computing category provides information on cloud-based services and platforms, including Amazon Web Services (AWS), Microsoft Azure, and Google Cloud Platform (GCP).
-This category covers topics related to infrastructure, storage, security, and deployment on these leading cloud providers.
+The Cloud Computing category provides information and resources on leading cloud platforms, including Amazon Web Services (AWS), Microsoft Azure, and Google Cloud Platform (GCP).
+This category covers a range of topics related to deploying, managing, and securing applications and infrastructure in the cloud.
 *Subcategories: Aws, Azure, Gcp*
 *Items: 1*